JMariadlcs/NFT-dynamic-fully-on-chain/README.md

 # NFT-fully-on-chain

-This is a NFT with based64 encoded SVG Images stored 100% On-Chain creation from Chainlink Hackathon Spring 2022
+This is a NFT with based64 encoded SVG Images stored 100% On-Chain creation from Chainlink Hackathon Spring 2022.

+The workshop followed to complete this repo is [this one](https://www.youtube.com/watch?v=hYCeB4mkkPk&t=5234s).

 <br/>
 <p align="center">